sweisss/sweisss.github.io/index.md

 View the project on [GitHub](https://github.com/sweisss/Zillite)

 ### Chemistry Calculations
-An Excel workbook created during CH202 - Chemistry for Engineering Majors at Oregon State University - Cascades, Fall 2020.
+An Excel workbook created during CH 202 - Chemistry for Engineering Majors at Oregon State University - Cascades, Fall 2020.
 Seth used the massive amount of chemistry homework as an opportunity to teach himself the wonders of Excel.
 Each sheet corresponds with a particular week of the course.
 The workbook utilizes the name manager to reference constants and values throughout the workbook from the tables located on the first sheet.